platformland/electric-book/book/text/self-service.md

 ## 2. Design good documentation

 Well-written documentation is essential to help your users understand how to use your platform.
 But as with any good content, this takes time and an understanding of the needs of your users.
-Ensure your team has access to technical writers and tests content with users to ensure it meets their needs over time.
+Ensure your team has access to technical writers and tests content with users to ensure it continues to meets their needs over time.

 ## 3. Go where your users are